andreysobol/schnorrust/README.md

 # schnorrust

-This is experimental implementation of schnorr signatures written in rust
+This is experimental implementation of schnorr signatures over secp256k1 curve written in rust

 # Specification